 Tell a doctor straight away if you think you might have:

-- yellow skin or eyes – this is a sign of liver problems.
+- yellow skin or eyes - this can be a sign of liver problems.

-- severe tummy pain - a sign of an inflamed pancreas
+- severe tummy pain - this can be a sign of an inflamed pancreas

 Serious allergic reaction

 In rare cases, ramipril may cause a serious allergic reaction.

 A serious allergic reaction is an emergency.
 Contact a doctor straight away if you think you or someone around you is having a serious allergic reaction.

 The warning signs of a serious allergic reaction are: